vendia/blog/posts/2021-02-03-welcome-to-developer-preview.md

 poignant challenge: Returning lost pets that wind up in shelters to their owners.
 Here, a failure to share data isn't just wasted time and money...it can literally end an animal's life.
-By enabling easy sharing of animal information across shelters, lost pet websites, veterinarian's, animal safety workers, and owners, Vendia Share enables Best Friends to help ensure that all pets get home safely.
+By enabling easy sharing of animal information across shelters, lost pet websites, veterinarians, animal safety workers, and pet owners, Vendia Share enables Best Friends to help ensure that all pets get home safely.

 _Angie Embree, CIO, Best Friends Animal Society says: “Ending the killing in US